batuhanbilginn/makr-ai/README.md

 **What to expect:**

-- [ ] Long-term Memory for Conversations (Supabase's Vector Database)
+- [x] Long-term Memory for Conversations (Supabase's Vector Database) - 14.04.23
 - [ ] Propmt Library
 - [ ] Organising Conversations with Folders etc.
 - [ ] Collections Library for saving responses